-Search Engine Optimization has changed the lot since 2000 and lot has been changed.
-Meta keywords have lost their value, page rank is not relevant, keyword stuffing doesn’t help now and having tons of link wouldn’t help your SEO other but still we are noticing that people are trying old techniques to optimizing their sites, Here are most common 10 mistakes which can be avoided and save lots of time and efforts.
+Search Engine Optimization has changed a lot since 2000 and the lot has been changed.
+Meta keywords have lost their value, page rank is not relevant, keyword stuffing doesn’t help now, and having tons of links wouldn’t help your SEO other but still, we are noticing that people are trying old techniques to optimize their sites, here are most common 10 mistakes which can be avoided and save lots of time and efforts.

 1. Keyword stuffing